MapleWorld/iChat/Phase2/Process.md

 Description of how you used GitHub issue management system (e.g. naming conventions, labels, team's conventions, etc.)
 Description of any other major decisions/conventions you may have made/used during the process, and why.
 For example: Did you have a "scrum master"?
 Why?
 Do you think it was the right decision?

+# Use of Github Issue Management System

+We used the issue tracking system to log all of the tasks required for each sprint.
+For the server phase, all issues were titled with "Server - ", and for the Android client phase we titled them "Client - ".
+We assigned issues to the person who was currently working on the feature, and once that person had finished, he or she would put a note stating which commit the issue had been resolved with.
+For this phase, most of the issues we logged were for features described in the release plan.
+We also logged additional issues to track certain bug fixes or additional requirements that needed extra work.